-A couple of years ago we worked with Inner City Advisors to design a branding workshop for small businesses.
+About a year ago we worked with Inner City Advisors to design a branding workshop for small businesses.
 ICA helps Bay Area small businesses grow and create good jobs for their community.
-There were 27 businesses that took part in the workshop, all of whom had revenues in 6-7 figure range.
+There were twenty seven businesses that took part in the workshop.

-We do quite a bit of brand related work at Distill and throughout the years have used a variety of questionnaires and worksheets to support the process of designing or redesigning identities.
-In the case of this workshop, the businesses weren’t necessarily doing identity design, their goals were related to marketing initiatives, new product launches, or new channels they were trying to grow.
-A creative brief is a common tool to use for design projects in these realms, but we wanted to help the businesses create something concrete and immediately valuable for their brand, that they use to guide their design work and continually improve and build on.
+We have done lots of brand work throughout the years and have used a variety of questionnaires and worksheets to support the process of designing or redesigning identities and developing brand strategy.
+For this workshop, the businesses weren’t doing identity design.
+Their goals were related to marketing initiatives, new product launches, or new channels they were trying to grow.
+A creative brief is a common tool to use for these types of design projects , but we wanted to help these businesses create something concrete and immediately valuable for their brand, that they use to guide their design work and continually improve and build on.

-So, we dug through all of our favorite brand and strategy books and reviewed worksheets and questionnaires we have used in the past.
-Stepping back to look at it all, we developed a framework that considers three core areas: Business strategy, competitive strategy, and brand strategy.
+So we dug through all of our favorite brand and strategy books, reviewing worksheets and questionnaires we used in the past.
+From that we developed a framework that considers three core areas: Business strategy, competitive strategy, and brand strategy.
 We called it a Brand Brief.
-The hypothesis was this: If we could get people to write down, and refine these 3 viewpoints on their business, they would be able to make decisions relevant to their brand.
-The Brand Brief would support someone whether they were designing a campaign or logo, or designing interactions with their customers.
+The hypothesis was this: If the business owners could write down and refine these three viewpoints on their business, they could use the Brand Brief to make decisions relevant to their brand.
+The Brand Brief would support them whether they were designing an advertising campaign or logo, or designing interactions with their customers.

 Don’t feel the need to re-invent the wheel here.
 Some clients ask us to help refine their business strategy, but more often than not, we are just writing down an existing strategy in an organized manner.
 There are 3 components of the business strategy section: vision, mission, and values.
 Your vision answers the question “why does your business exist?”
 It describes some future state you aim to reach.
 NASA’s vision statement at the start of the 1960s was “Advancing man’s capability to explore the heavens”.
 The mission, on the other hand, is much more literal and specific.
 It describes what you do, day to day, to achieve your vision.
 NASA’s mission was: “Put a man on the moon by the end of the 60s”.
 Your values show what your business stands for.
 They are the principals that drive your company and guide your actions.
 Follow your gut and put down what feel like best answers; you can always come back later and adjust.